yatt-ai/yattie/README.md

  *We are working on the solution to make screenshots work also on a dev build.
-This manual will updated as soon we will have a solution
+This manual will be updated as soon we will have a solution

 ## Usage